mujisung/mujisung.github.io/_posts/2024-02-04-how to post new blog.md

 ---

-# how to post new blog writing
+# motivation: what settings each blog post should abide when hosting to github?

 1. the file name must be in below format